 Woodworking Machine Setters, Operators, and Tenders who work in Wyoming, Connecticut, or Nevada, make the highest salaries.

-Below is a list of the median annual salaries for Woodworking Machine Setters, Operators, and Tenders in different U.S. states.
+How much do Woodworking Machine Setters, Operators, and Tenders make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools & Technology do Woodworking Machine Setters, Operators, and Tenders Use?
+What Tools do Woodworking Machine Setters, Operators, and Tenders Use?